What is the MCAT like?

 Most medical schools require the MCAT for your application.
 Furthermore, medical school admissions committees consistently cite the MCAT as one of the most important factors for medical school admission.
 Some top scorers report that using an MCAT study program helped them stay on track and learn more than they would have if they had studied on their own.
 Sadly, most test prep companies charge outrageous prices, don’t prepare students using the best materials, and require students to follow a strict study schedule.
-MCAT Self Prep is dedicated to preparing students in the best possible way for the best possible price.
+MCAT Self Prep is committed to preparing students in the best possible way for the best possible price.
 Our Free eCourse is based on the experiences of over fifty students that scored between the 95th and 100th percentile.
 If you need extra help as many students do, we also only hire 99th percentile tutors.
-Now that’s quality preparation.
 And the best part is, is that our packages start way below our competitors at just $149/hr.
 Schedule your first tutoring session to get started today!